City-of-Helsinki/helfi-test-automation-python/README.md

 # Usage:
 You can run your first testcase by running (in cloned git project folder):

-            robot -i BANNER -A ./environments/local.args -d robotframework-reports . which will run all tests with BANNER tag.
+            robot -i BANNER -e ETUSIVU_SPESIFIC -v images_dir:robotframework-resources/screenshots/headlesschrome -v actual_dir:robotframework-reports -A ./environments/local.args -d robotframework-reports .
+which will run all tests with BANNER tag.
 Other arguments are:
 - Argument file for setting up some variables related to local environment (**optional**)
 - Report folder for run logs (related to project folder root)  (**optional**)
+- **-e ETUSIVU_SPESIFIC** - excludes etusivu_testcases from this run, since it has some content-types which are not supported in kymp/sote.
+ **-v images_dir:robotframework-resources/screenshots/headlesschrome** and
+ **-v actual_dir:robotframework-reports** are for picture comparison(RobotEyes) to work succesfully.

 For Full list of commands available run *robot --help* in command prompt
 ## Run profiles:
 Robot Framework Uses argument files to run correct settings in CI and local runs.
 These settings files can be found from environments -folder

+**Attention!**
+If you run robot testcases in container locally (by running robo-shell mentioned in [Running local tests in CI](https://github.com/City-of-Helsinki/helfi-test-automation-python#running-local-tests-in-ci--like-container) , you must add some additional run variables in order to run tests succesfully.

+      Add:
+      -v BASE_URL:varnish-helfi-kymp.docker.so       (or if some other instance, modify respectively) -v PREFIX:/kaupunkiymparisto-ja-liikenne       (or if some other instance, modify respectively)(if instance-spesific path does not exist just leave prefix empty)

+      Modify:
+      -A ./environments/local.args -> -A ./environments/**ci**.args    (since some browser run arguments are required in container run at least with chrome)

 # Docker and CI
 You can use Dockerfile to create container for Robot Framework.
-However Dockerfile should be combined with hel-fi environment in a way that from container you can run tests against helfi web platform. (**dockerfile is not anymore maintained due robotframework-docker support from development environment (at least kymp)**)
+However Dockerfile should be combined with hel-fi environment in a way that from container you can run tests against helfi web platform.

 In github runs also [Pabot](https://github.com/mkorpela/pabot) is used.
 But it can be used in local envs also.
 Purpose of it is to speed up running tests by parallel execution.